 The Lincoln Lawyer is a 2011 American legal thriller film adapted from the 2005 novel by Michael Connelly.
 It is directed by Brad Furman, with a screenplay written by John Romano, and stars Matthew McConaughey as the titular lawyer, Mickey Haller.

 The film also stars Ryan Phillippe, Marisa Tomei, Josh Lucas, William H. Macy, and Bryan Cranston.
-This movie was one of the least known movies by Matthew McConaughey for me, and it was a total shocker when I saw it for the first time.
-It is filled with twists and was engaging from the first seconds to the last.
+This movie was one of Matthew McConaughey’s least known films for me, and it totally shocked me when I first saw it.
+It’s packed with twists and keeps you engaged from the first seconds to the last.

 16. Steve Jobs, 2015